Miha-x64/Delegapter/README.md

 }
 ```

-This gives you some flexibility for advanced usage scenarios:
+You may want to use `Delegapter` with a custom adapter in some advanced usage scenarios:
-* Insert items not handled by Delegapter (headers, footers, ads 🤮).
+* Insert items not handled by `Delegapter` (headers, footers, ads 🤮).
-  (Instead of passing `this` to the constructor, use custom `ListUpdateCallback` implementation to correct `notify*()` calls.)
+  (Instead of passing `this` to the constructor, use custom `ListUpdateCallback` implementation to correct `notify*()` calls)
-* Filter out some items without removing them.
+* Filter out some items without removing them
-  (This requires a corrected `ListUpdateCallback`, too.)
+  (this requires a corrected `ListUpdateCallback`, too)
-* Use several Delegapters in a single Adapter (IDK why but this should happen at some point).
+* Use several Delegapters in a single Adapter (IDK why but this should happen at some point)

 In order to share `RecycledViewPool` between several `RecyclerView`s, you need to preserve the same `viewType` to `Delegate` mapping across adapters.
-This can be achieved using “parent” `Delegapter`:
+This can be achieved using a shared “parent” `Delegapter`:

 ```kotlin
 val delegapterFather = Delegapter(NullListUpdateCallback)